Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Drew is a beautiful little boy.
 He loves to fist bump with his head, and his huge eyes glow with intelligence.
 He required only 0.5 units of Lantus insulin twice daily initially, but now he requires no insulin at all - just a diabetic hard food and Fancy Feast chicken or feast canned cat food.
 And he LOVES to be brushed!

 Drew is very anxious to go to a new home where he can be a best friend to the human(s) who will love and care for him for the rest of his life.
-He would be ecstatic if his friend Ronald, who is also diabetic, could go with him - they are very close!
+He currently lives with his friend Lawrence, who is also diabetic - they are very close!
+It is normal to see them bumping heads, walking shoulder to shoulder or sleeping together - they are best buds!!
 Both would love the stability of home and family - it will be Drew's fondest wish, which will hopefully come true very soon.
 He is fully up to date on his vaccines, tested negative for FIV and FeLV and is treated for all parasites.
-If you'd like to meet this little boy, please drop us a line!
+He is grateful to his sponsors who help provide prescription diabetic food, blood glucose curves to ensure his insulin levels are adequate and routine medical care.

 Rosco

-"Rosco" came to DunRoamin' on July 16, 2024 from Perth-Andover where he was no longer able to be cared for by his owner.
+Rosco came to DunRoamin' on July 16, 2024 from Perth-Andover where he was no longer able to be cared for by his owner.
 Upon coming to us, he was panting heavily and had parasites.
 Born about December 31, 2010, he was also not vaccinated and had not been to a vet in many years.
-All these things were rectified to make him more comfortable.
+All these things were rectified to ensure his health and make him more comfortable.

 Rosco is an older guy who dreamed only of health and contentment in his later years, but that was not meant to be.
 He was diagnosed by his new vet friend as having a cancerous growth beside his thyroid which is not curable.
-He still feels good, so we are giving him the best life possible.
+Rosco still feels good, so we are giving him the best life possible.
 Rosco will stay with his DunRoamin' family where he will be spoiled and loved and receive the best of medical care for the rest of his life.
 We are honoured to take care of this little boy - he is a sweetheart who deserves the very best.
+He currently lives with Ollie and Brix who share our main area with him.
+He is a sweetheart who is very grateful to his sponsors who ensure that he may receive all the medical care he requires while his DunRoamin' staff takes good care of him.
+He deserves it!

 Humphrey

-"Humphrey" came to DunRoamin' from the Somerville area on June 27, 2024.
+Humphrey came to DunRoamin' from the Somerville area on June 27, 2024.
 A stray who had been hanging around for awhile, a lady had noticed that he now needed help so had been trying to catch him for several weeks.
-He eventually lost the physical ability to get away from her and was fortunate enough to be brought for care.
+He eventually lost the physical ability to get away from her and was fortunate enough to be caught and brought for medical assistance.
 And he really needed medical assistance.

-Humphrey is thought to be about five years old, having been born about June 27, 2019.
+Humphrey is thought to be about six years old, having been born about June 27, 2019.
 Upon examination by his new vet friend, he was found to be emaciated, dehydrated, matted, had ear mites, fleas, worms, arthritis, upper respiratory infection and his teeth were in a terrible state with stomatitis, which would have been very painful for him.
-He tested positive for FIV (please read about it HERE) which is not such a big deal at all!
+He tested positive for FIV which is not such a big deal at all - he just needs a little more monitoring!

 Humphrey was provided with pain medication, antibiotics, steroids, IV fluids and lots of nutritious food.
 He was soon eating cautiously and was grateful for his new-found wealth of medical care, food, water and caring friends to help him.
 He initially spent all his time eating or sleeping in an effort to regain some of his health and strength.
 He was quiet, respectful and grateful for all he received.

-Humphrey had all his teeth removed, which changed his life entirely.
-He was soon much more outgoing and friendly, and his gratitude still shines through at every moment he sees a human.
+Humphrey required all his teeth to be removed, which changed his life entirely.
+He was soon pain-free and therefore much more outgoing and friendly, and his gratitude still shines through at every moment he sees a human.
 He loves to yell at us for his breakfast and has his very own personal bed which he also loves.
-If you try to do any paperwork on a table, you will not accomplish much - apparently one of his favourite sleeping spots is on the paper or in your arms!
-He loves to be picked up, and will hug his humans in gratitude for all he has received in this new life.
+He loves to be picked up, and will hug his humans in gratitude for all he has received in his new life.

 FIV+